AdiSir05/Language-Vison-Model-Multimodal-Understanding/simple-baseline.md

-# Strong Baseline
+# Simple Baseline

-This repository contains a Jupyter Notebook implementing an image-captioning and watermark captioning baseline using deep learning.
+This repository contains a Jupyter Notebook implementing a **naive** image-captioning and watermark captioning baseline using deep learning.
 It employs metrics such as F1, METEOR, BLEU, and ROUGE to evaluate model performance.

 ---